Ollena5/RecipeApp/README.md

-# Taipy-trial
+# Streamlit recipe app
-I want to learn the basics to taipy and streamlit in order to make a recipe generator
+I want to learn the basics to streamlit in order to make a recipe generator